Skip to main content

 • Unusual data — options activity, dark pool trades, insider transactions

-It's not about having more data, it's about having clean data.
-Make sure you remove things like survivorship bias (only looking at stocks that survived), fill in any gaps, and adjust for different market conditions before training your model.
+It's not about having more data — it's about having clean data.
+Remove survivorship bias (only looking at stocks that still exist), fill gaps, and adjust for different market conditions before training your model.

 Step 3: Build and Configure Your AI Strategy